School of Liberal Arts

 Liberating Conversations Series

-Join the Liberating Conversations Series for engaging discussions on freedom, society, and the ideas that shape how we live and think.
-These sessions share diverse perspectives, challenge assumptions, and spark fresh insights and ways of seeing the world.
+Thinking about what matters - and why it matters.
+Join us for a series of engaging discussions on truth, freedom, technology, society, and the ideas that shape how we live and think.
+These sessions introduce diverse perspectives, challenge assumptions, and spark fresh insights and ways of seeing the world.

 Agora Speaker Series